meaniebeanie22/meaniebeanie22.github.io/chapters/how-i-began-my-shore-adventure.md

 title: Chapter
 ---
 ## Short summary
+#### Events:
+1. Jim takes one of the boats ashore
+2. Plan made for the honests to stay aboard, and the rest let on to the island
+3. Jim stuffs it up by coming ashore with the rest
+4. Jim is noticed in the boats by LJS, and he bolts into the forest

+#### Analysis:
+This chapter sets the scene for the mutiny to take place, as all the honest people (except Jim) stayed aboard the ship, while those who were plotting went ashore.
+We see Jim rushing off into the forest to avoid confrontation with Silver, and Stevenson uses this to pique the readers interest just before the mutineers open fire.
+This chapter serves as a set up for the events of the third part, and introduces the complication for this section - Jim being ashore with no honest men with him.

 ## Annotated chapter
 THE appearance of the island when I came on deck next morning was